-Vietnam is a long and narrow nation on the edge of South East Asia, home to around 100 million people and dozens of destinations worth visiting.
-It’s a place of radiant natural beauty, complex and compelling history, widely beloved cuisine and enthralling urban culture.
+Vietnam is a long and narrow nation on the edge of Southeast Asia, home to around 100 million people and dozens of destinations worth visiting.
+The best places to visit in Vietnam offer radiant natural beauty, complex and compelling history, widely beloved cuisine and enthralling urban culture.

 Vietnam’s attractions range from sublime tropical beaches to misty mountain oases.
 Our travel designers have crossed the country in search of the most magical cities, secluded sanctuaries and spectacular views.
-Here are their picks for the best places to visit in Vietnam.
+Here are their favourite Vietnam sites to visit.

 Ho Chi Minh City